cudmore/bImPy/readme.md

 ## Examples

 Example stack window with a vascular tracing.
-Pretty awful.
+This is a bad example, please stay with us.

 <IMG SRC="https://github.com/cudmore/bImPy/blob/master/docs/img/vascular-tracing-example.png">

 Example Canvas interface.
-We know this is a super awful ugly example.
+This is another bad example, keep in tune as it will get better.

 <IMG SRC="https://github.com/cudmore/bImPy/blob/master/docs/img/canvas-example.png">